McNeeM2018/Reflection/README.md

+Reflkection 17
+## 5/18/2018
+This week I grinded out my profile project and fished my madlib.
+I finished adding all the text to my website and turned it in.
+I also made a working madlib that has prompts and a story.

 Reflection 16
 ## 5/11/2018
 This week I did alot of work.
 I made many breakthroughs in my profile project.
 I learned how to connect all of my topics to my website.
 I am currently working on changing all of the text and picture in my website to what I want.
 I am about halfway finished with my project.
 This week we also learned how to use javascript.
 I learned how to make prompts and pop up messages.
 We are currently working on making a working madlib.